Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 <details><summary>Example</summary>

 You are given an array with integers.
-Write a program to modify the elements after receiving the following commands:
+Write a program tmodify the elements after receiving the following commands:
-* "swap {index1} {index2}" takes two elements and swap their places.
+* "swap {index1} {index2}" takes twelements and swap their places.
 * "multiply {index1} {index2}" takes element at the 1st index and multiply
 * it with the element at 2nd index.
 Save the product at the 1st index.
 * "decrease" decreases all elements in the array with 1.